SomeOddCodeGuy/WilmerAI/README.md

 The provided scripts are designed to streamline the process by setting up a virtual environment.
 However, you can safely ignore them if you prefer manual installation.

+> **NOTE:** When running either the bat file, the sh file or the python file, all three now accept "--ConfigDirectory"
+> and "--User" arguments.
+So, for example: "bash run_macos.sh --ConfigDirectory "/users/socg/Public/configs" --User "single-model-assistant".
+This means that you can start up multiple instances of wilmer at once with a single install
+> folder,
+> and that you don't have to update the current-user anymore if you dont want to.
+Specifying --User will ignore
+> current-user.json.

 ### Step 2 Fast Route: Use Pre-made Users

 Within the Public/Configs you will find a series of folders containing json files.
 The two that you are most interested in are the `Endpoints` folder and the `Users` folder.

-**NOTE:** The Factual workflow nodes of the `smallmodeltemplate`, `smallmultimodeltemplate` and `openaicloudapiservicetemplate` users will attempt to utilize the [OfflineWikipediaTextApi](https://github.com/SomeOddCodeGuy/OfflineWikipediaTextApi) project to pull full wikipedia articles to RAG against.
+**NOTE:** The Factual workflow nodes of the `assistant-singlemode`, `assistant-multi-model` and `group-chat-example` users will attempt to utilize the [OfflineWikipediaTextApi](https://github.com/SomeOddCodeGuy/OfflineWikipediaTextApi) project to pull full wikipedia articles to RAG against.
 If you don't have this API, the workflow should not have any issues, but I personally use this API to help improve the factual responses I get.
+You can specify the IP address to your API in the user json if your choice.

 First, choose which template user you'd like to use:

-* **openaicloudapiservicetemplate**: This user is straight forward, has routing for "Factual/Technical/Conversation" and uses a single endpoint, the `OpenAIEndpoint1` endpoint for everything.
-It also uses a single preset for all
-  nodes: `OpenAI-API`.
-If you want to use a single conversation workflow without routing, within the Users/openaicloudapiservicetemplate.json file you can find a boolean to enable custom workflows, which is currently set to a good conversation workflow.

-* **smallmodeltemplate**: This template is for a single small model being used on all nodes.
-The endpoint used here is `SmallModelEndpoint`.
-This also has routes for "Factual/Technical/Conversation", and uses appropriate presets for each node
+* **assistant-single-model**: This template is for a single small model being used on all nodes.
+The endpoint used here is

-* **smallmultimodeltemplate**: This template is for using three models in tandem: A coding model for the Technical workflow, a factual model for the Factual workflow, and a generalist model for conversation and all worker tasks in the workflows.
+  `SmallModelEndpoint`.
+This also has routes for many different category types and uses appropriate presets for each node.
+If you're wondering why there are routes for different categories when there is only 1 model: it's so that you can give each category their own presets, and also so that you can make custom workflows for them.
+Maybe you want the coder to do multiple iterations to check itself, or the reasoning to think through things in multiple steps.

+* **assistant-multi-model**: This template is for using many models in tandem: Looking at the endpoints for this user, you can see that every category has its own endpoint.
+There is absolutely nothing stopping you from re-using the same api for multiple of them.
+For example, you might use Llama 3.1 70b for Coding, math, and reasoning, and Command-R 35b 08-2024 for categorization, conversation, and factual.
+Don't feel like you NEED 10 different models.
-  The endpoints used are `SmallMultiModelCodingEndpoint`, `SmallMultiModelFactualEndpoint`, and `SmallMultiModelGeneralistEndpoint`.
-It uses appropriate presets for each node in the workflows.
+  This is simply to allow you to bring that many if you want.
+This user uses appropriate presets for each node in the workflows.

-* **convoroleplaysinglemodeltemplate**: This user uses a single model with a custom workflow that is good for conversations, and should be good for roleplay (awaiting feedback to tweak if needed).
+* **convo-roleplay-single-model**: This user uses a single model with a custom workflow that is good for conversations, and should be good for roleplay (awaiting feedback to tweak if needed).
 This bypasses all routing.
-The model used is `ConvoRoleplaySingleModelEndpoint`.

-* **convoroleplaytwomodeltemplate**: This user uses two models with a custom workflow that is good for conversations, and should be good for roleplay (awaiting feedback to tweak if needed).
-This bypasses all routing.
-The models used are `ConvoRoleplayTwoModelWorkerEndpoint`, which is meant for a small model that handles the worker and processing nodes, and `ConvoRoleplayTwoModelResponderEndpoint` which is used by response nodes and summarizing nodes.

-* **groupchattemplate**: This user exists because I promised to show an example of how my "Development Team" in SillyTavern works.
-It's fully functional, though a little stripped down.
-The endpoints it uses are `GroupChatCodestralEndpoint`, `GroupChatLlama370bEndpoint`, `GroupChatWizardEndpoint` and `GroupChatSmalWorkerModelEndpoint`
+* **convo-roleplay-dual-model**: This user uses two models with a custom workflow that is good for conversations, and should be good for roleplay (awaiting feedback to tweak if needed).
+This bypasses all routing. **NOTE**: This workflow works best if you have 2 computers that can run LLMs.
+With the current setup for this user, when you send a message to Wilmer, the responder model (computer 1) will respond to you.
+Then the workflow will apply a "workflow lock" at that point.
+The memory/chat summary model (computer 2) will then begin updating the memories and summary of the conversation so far, which is passed to the responder to help it remember stuff.
+If you were to send another prompt while the memories are being written, the responder (Computer 1) will grab whatever existing summary exists and go ahead and respond to you.
+The workflow lock will stop you from re-entering the new memories section.
+What this means is that you can continue talking to your responder model while new memories are being written.
+This is a HUGE performance boost.
+I've tried it out, and for me the response times were amazing.
+Without this, I get responses in 30 seconds 3-5 times, and then suddenly have a 2 minute wait to generate memories.
+With this, every message is 30 seconds, every time, on Llama 3.1 70b on my Mac Studio.

+* **group-chat-example**: This user is an example of my own personal group chats.
+The characters included and the groups included are actual characters and actual groups that I use.
+You can find the example characters in `Docs/SillyTavern` folder.
+These are SillyTavern compatible characters that you can import directly into that program or any program that supports .png character import types.
+The dev team characters have only 1 node per workflow: they simply respond to you.
+The advisory group characters have 2 nodes per workflow: first node generates a response, and the second node enforces the character's "persona" (the endpoint in charge of this is the `businessgroup-speaker` endpoint).
+The group chat personas help a lot to vary up the responses you get, even if you use only 1 model.
+However, I aim to use different models for every character (but re-using models between groups.
+So, for example, I have a Llama 3.1 70b model character in each group).

 Once you have selected the user that you want to use, there are a couple of steps to perform:

 1) Update the endpoints for your user under Public/Configs/Endpoints.
-If using a cloud API with openaicloudapiservicetemplate, then you need to update `OpenAIEndpoint1` with the appropriate URL (can leave it alone if using openAI) and your API Key.
-If you using one of the local AI options, then you will need to update the respective endpoints listed in the user description above with the urls/ports of your API endpoints, and a model config name that matches the model you are using.
-(If you don't see your model, you'll need to scroll down a bit to see how to set one up!)
+The example characters are sorted into folders for each.
+The user's endpoint folder is specified at the bottom of their user.json file.
+You will want to fill in every endpoint appropriately for the LLMs you are using.
+You can find some example endpoints under the examples folder.
+    1) **NOTE** Currently, there is best support for standard openai chat completions and v1 completions endpoints, and recently KoboldCpp's generate endpoint was added to the mix, since that is the author's favorite to use.
+If you use koboldcpp, I HIGHLY recommend turning off context shifting (--noshift).
+It will absolutely break Wilmer.

-2) You will need to set it as your current user.
-You can do this in Public/Configs/Users/_current-user.json.
+2) You will need to set your current user.
+You can do this when running the bat/sh/py file by using the --User argument, or you can do this in Public/Configs/Users/_current-user.json.
    Simply put the name of the user as the current user and save.

-You can also specify in here what port you want Wilmer to run on, and whether you want your responses streamed or not.
+3) You will want to open your user json file and peek at the options.
+Here you can set whether you want streaming or not, can set the IP address to your offline wiki API (if you're using it), specify where you want your memories/summary files to go during DiscussionId flows, and also specify where you want the sqllite db to go if you use Workflow Locks.

 That's it!
 Run Wilmer, connect to it, and you should be good to go.